AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Range query.md

 # Range query

-You can use RangeQuery to query data that falls within a specified range.
-When a table contains a TEXT string, Tablestore tokenizes the string and matches tokens by using the specified prefix.
+You can use range query to query data that falls within a specified range.
+If the type of a field is TEXT, Tablestore tokenizes the string and matches tokens by using the specified prefix.

 ## Prerequisites